shamvoke/shamvoke/_posts/2025-09-09-beep-code-if-laptops-could-talk.md

 layout: post
 title: Beep code, If laptops could talk.
 subtitle: No laptops were harmed in the writing of this post
-description: Based on true events.
+description: Based on real life events.
 A dead laptop, a curious friend, real beeps and a pair of shoes!
 Join me in decoding the secret language of laptops.
 Common knowledge?
 image: https://res.cloudinary.com/deudsgjbm/image/upload/v1757464342/vokevoke_ancah4.jpg
 optimized_image: https://res.cloudinary.com/deudsgjbm/image/upload/w_760,h_399,c_fill/v1757464342/vokevoke_ancah4.jpg